toureiffel/Ableton_BCF/README.md

+Work based on datamafia's Baseline script by modern dj

 This script is for Ableton Live 9 generic control needs.
 Features include :

 1. "Red Box" Relative control and navigation for clips in Session View